nirodg/hyper-api/docs/events-cdi.md

-# Automatic Event System 🚀
+# Automatic Event System with CDI Observers 🚀

 ## How It Works